 Mighty Mule gate openers are a popular choice for both commercial and residential properties, though the company primarily serves homes, ranches, and industrial properties.

-Mighty Mule offers both smart gate openers and remote-powered automatic gate openers.
+Mighty Mule offers both smart gate operators and remote-powered automatic gate operators.
 Their remote-controlled gate openers work for both swinging and sliding gates.
 However, Mighty Mule smart gate openers only work for swing gates.
 Their smart gate openers may also require the MMS100 Wireless Connectivity System, which enables communication up to ½ mile from the property’s wireless router.

 Ghost Controls designs and manufactures a variety of products for the gate automation market in North America.
 Their gate openers and accessories are low voltage (DC power) and solar optimized for properties without access to AC power.
 They may require low maintenance and minimal installation knowledge.